NickVerhelst/setup-automation/README.md

 By adding the scope `Process`, you ensure that the elevated rights are gone when your PowerShell session ends.

+Chocolatey should also be installed BEFORE running the `main.ps1` script.
+If this has not happened yet, you can use the `install-chocolatey.ps1` script.
+This script should also be ran with elevated rights.

 ## Running the script

 To run the script, you simply update the files in the configs and run the main.ps1 script.